LLNL/sundials/doc/superbuild/source/developers/testing/CI.rst

 ^^^^^^^^^^^^^^^

-A job can be disabled by adding the variable ``.ON_<machine>: "OFF"`` to the ``variables:`` section of the job.
-E.g.,
+A job can be disabled by adding the variable ``.ON_<machine>: "OFF"`` to the ``variables:`` section of the job, e.g.,

 .. code-block:: YAML